Scholarship Planning: What worked, what didn’t, and how to move forward.

 Remove questions that are not used in award selection.
 Many application questions are asked out of tradition rather than necessity.
 For example, are you really using all three letters of recommendation to determine if a student is worthy of a scholarship?
 Would one letter suffice?
 If you’re awarding based on GPA and the student essay, do you even need a letter of recommendation?
 This change may need additional discussion with your team or donors so start the conversation early.

 Provide additional information in automated emails to help students and evaluators perform their required tasks with fewer questions.
 The automated emails within the system have probably already made your life easier, but you can maximize them by providing information about what’s coming next, links to other scholarship providers, helpful hints, and instructions.
 Don’t forget to add the log-in URL in every email to help students, evaluators, and staff get back into your scholarship site quickly and easily.

 3. Take Action.
 Now that you have identified your pain points and action items, you must TAKE ACTION!
 Addressing even one or two items on your list will make the next season much easier.

 Schedule time to take action.
 We all have great intentions when it comes to improvement, but you must remember the value of assessment and action.
 An hour today could save you 10 hours during your busy season.

 Consider who else needs to be involved and in what areas.
 You probably don’t need to discuss changing a question type with your entire team, but you most likely need to discuss removing a question entirely.
 Schedule time to address items that need input to appropriate teammates.

 Talk to your Client Success Manager.
 If you're a Foundant client, schedule time to talk with your CSM about your pain points.
-They may help you identify some strategic changes in your workflow or use of the site that will create efficiency.
+They can help you identify some strategic changes in your workflow or use of the site that will create efficiency.
 They may also be able to show you features you’re not using that will ease the problem or make it disappear completely.